Crown Lengthening Procedure

 Do I Need Crown Lengthening Surgery?

-Before the surgery, the patient may require a professional tooth cleaning.
-If the patient needs a crown, the surgeon may place a temporary crown.
-The temporary crown protects the tooth and allows the surgeon to gage how much soft tissue or bone to remove.
+A professional cleaning may be required by the patient.
+The surgeon may place a temporary crown if the patient needs a crown.
+Not only does the temporary crown protects the tooth, but allows the surgeon to measure how much tissue or bone to remove.

 How is Crown Lengthening performed?